marcuspang/mina-bls-12-381/README.md

 ## TODOs

+- [ ] compile all primitive programs with benchmark programs to make sure they are not over constraints
+- [ ] compile signature program with benchmark program to make sure it is not over constraints
 - [ ] get all unit tests working with fast-check (mainly for `Fp`)
 - [ ] add examples for batch verification
 - [ ] frontend to try generating client side proofs